mdenisov/marionette-resources/README.md

 ```

 ###Why use resources?###
-Using resources decouples the route components from the app, controllers, views:
+Using resources decouples the route components from the application, controllers, views:

 ```js
 // Use Marionette.Resources Application API